ansible/tox-ansible/README.md

 ## Configuration

-`ansitest` can be configured using the `tox.ini` file.
+`tox-ansible` can be configured using the `tox.ini` file.
 The following options are available:

 ```ini
 [ansible]